Cobra8/Cobra8/README.md

-## Me
+# Me
 - My name is Lucas
-- I’m interested in all sorts of topics including webdev, gamedev as well as networking & systems research
+- I’m interested in all sorts of topics including networking and systems research as well as webdev & gamedev
 - I’m currently studying for my masters degree in computer science at ETH

-## My Projects
+# My Projects

+## ETH Zürich
+- [Practical Work]: PLayer: A Persistence Layer for Lock-Free Data Structures on Enzian (SoftECI)
+- [DPHPC Project]: Efficient SDDMM Algorithms on GPU, a dynamic approach
+- [ASL Project]: Efficiently implementing floating-point expansions

+## University of Fribourg

-- [Bachelor thesis](https://github.com/Cobra8/bachelor-thesis) working with learned indices in P4 that led to the [RMI-P4](https://github.com/Cobra8/RMI-P4) implementation.
+- [Bachelor Thesis](https://github.com/Cobra8/bachelor-thesis): working with learned indices in P4 that led to the [RMI-P4](https://github.com/Cobra8/RMI-P4) implementation.
-- Different university projects such as an implementation of a [distributed link-state routing protocol](https://github.com/Cobra8/DistributedProgramming) in Elixir visualized with React in TypeScript.
+- Implementation of a [distributed link-state routing protocol](https://github.com/Cobra8/DistributedProgramming) in Elixir visualized with React in TypeScript.